 CAPC offers excellent training opportunities for academic GPs including an internationally recognised programme of short courses offered within the Bristol Medical School.
 These cover a range of health services research and epidemiological methods, as well as generic and specific research skills.
-We have an outstanding track record of helping academic GPs in post CCT bridging fellowships to obtain prestigious externally funded research PhD awards.
+We have an outstanding track record of helping GP ACFs to gain both bridging fellowships and prestigious externally funded research PhD awards.
+We can support GP trainees who wish to major in either research or education.

-CAPC's research sits within three broad themes:
+Our research sits within three broad themes:

-Management of disease: Diagnosis and management of illness mainly treated in primary care, with a focus on:cancer, cardiovascular disease, childhood health, depression and anxiety, domestic violence, eczema, infection.
+Management of disease: Diagnosis and management of illness mainly treated in primary care, with a focus on: cancer, cardiovascular disease, childhood health, depression and anxiety, domestic violence, eczema, infection.